 Figure 19 shows the equivalent circuit of the analog input structure of the AD7457.
 The four diodes provide ESD protection for the analog inputs.
 Care must be taken to ensure that the analog input signals never exceed the supply rails by more than 300 mV, which causes these diodes to become forward biased and start conducting into the substrate.
 These diodes can conduct up to 10 mA without causing irreversible damage to the part.
-The capacitors, C1 in Figure 19, are typically 4 pF and can be attributed primarily to pin capacitance.
+Typically, the C1 capacitors in Figure 19 are 4 pF and can be attributed primarily to pin capacitance.
 The resistors are lumped components made up of the on resistance of the switches.
-The value of these resistors is typically about $100~\Omega$.
+The value of these resistors is typically about 100 Ω .
 The capacitors, C2, are the ADC's sampling capacitors, which typically have a capacitance of 16 pF.